 If the Future Coverage Modification Notification IE is contained in the GNB-DU CONFIGURATION UPDATE message, the gNB-CU shall, if supported, take it into account for Coverage and Capacity Optimization.

-If the Future Coverage Modification Notification IE is contained in the GNB-DU CONFIGURATION UPDATE message and if the Future Coverage Modification Cause IE is set to “cancel”, the gNB-CU shall, if supported, consider it as a notification that the gNB-DU has cancelled the future coverage modifications indicated for the cell(s) and optionally beam(s) listed in the Future Coverage Modification Notification IE, as specified in TS 38.401[4].
+If the Future Coverage Modification Notification IE is contained in the GNB-DU CONFIGURATION UPDATE message and if all the instances of the Future Coverage Modification Cause IE are set to “cancel”, the gNB-CU shall, if supported, consider it as a notification that the gNB-DU has cancelled the future coverage modifications indicated for the cell(s) and optionally beam(s) listed in the Future Coverage Modification Notification IE, as specified in TS 38.401[4].

 8.2.4.3 Unsuccessful Operation